dpgraham/cypress-saucelabs/README.md

 # cypress-saucelabs

-Run your Cypress scripts in the Sauce Labs Cloud and take advantage of Sauce Labs many browsers and platforms to run your Cypress tests on.
+Run your Cypress scripts in the Sauce Labs Cloud and take advantage of Sauce Labs many browsers and platforms to run your Cypress tests in parallel on.

 ## Pre-requisites
 You already have Cypress tests set up.